 When you use a servant-leader style, it takes time to develop.

 It is also not a good fit for those who are narcissistic or out for themselves.

 In fact, it could create inner conflict for those who do not believe in the greater good, but only look out for themselves.

 The leaders primarily role in team-building is to lead the team.

 Guide them.
 Develop them.
 Share with them and never think of “I”.
 Great leaders think of ‘we”.

-It can be the greatest experience of your lifetime when you develop great teams, great leaders in your succession planning efforts and all of your hard work comes to fruition.
+It can be the greatest experience of your life when you develop great teams, create leaders in your succession planning efforts and all of your hard work comes to fruition.

-When leaders look out for themselves they miss an opportunity to achieve greatness.
+When leaders look out only for themselves they miss an opportunity to achieve greatness.

-Greatness is achieved when realized by many.
-It is realized when it is achieved by the team.
+Greatness is achieved when realised by many.
+It is realised when it is achieved by the team.